dev-night/talks/slides/2017/010_webweek-special/README.md

 # #010 /dev/night - WebWeek Special (2017-05-16)

-All slides from the event are can be out here.
+All slides from the event will be shared here.

 ## Slides "Good test bad test"